-Joe studied music at Cambridge, Oxford, and the Institute of Sonology, spent time at University of California Berkeley, and holds a dual-track PhD in ethnomusicology and composition from New York University, where he wrote about musical weirdness and the philosophy of weirdness more generally under the guidance of J. Martin Daughtry, Jaime Oliver La Rosa, Brigid Cohen, and eldritch Priest and spent a lot of time scheming up fun pursuits to follow with his students and professors there.
+Joe studied music at Cambridge, Oxford, and the Institute of Sonology, spent time at University of California Berkeley, and has a dual-track PhD in ethnomusicology and composition from New York University, where he wrote about musical weirdness and the philosophy of weirdness more generally under the guidance of J. Martin Daughtry, Jaime Oliver La Rosa, Brigid Cohen, and eldritch Priest, and spent a lot of time scheming up fun pursuits to follow with his students and professors there.
 In the future there may be a book about it, or a radio programme, or–more likely–strange pieces of musical theatre.
 Since 2010, he’s been playing really weird rock and roll that happily is often mistaken for classical music.
 He hails from the great merchant city of Birmingham and today lives in England’s North East.

 Want to write?